Easy Dog Fence Jumping Solutions (That Actually Work)

 If your dog is highly motivated by prey and sees or smells something on the other side of the fence, your dog may be likely to attempt to jump.

-5. Mating
+6. Mating

 If you haven’t spayed or neutered your dog, then fence jumping might be due to wanting to find a mate.
 A simple and easy correction for this behavior will be to spay or neuter your dog.
-You can find a low-cost spay-neuter clinic near you by searching the Petsmart Charities online.
+You can find a low-cost spay-neuter clinic near you by searching the PetSmart Charities online.

 Yep, unfortunately, certain dog breeds are more prone to jumping fences than others.
-If you have a German Shepherd, Golden Retriever, or like Punky a Border Collie you have a natural-born fence jumper.
+If you have a German Shepherd, Golden Retriever, or, like Punky, a Border Collie, you have a natural-born fence jumper.

 You’ll also need to know your dog’s abilities and limitations.
-Such as large dogs (like Great Danes) and older dogs may not create a huge jumping fence issue.
+For example, large dogs (like Great Danes) and older dogs may not create a huge jumping fence issue.

 However, a newly adopted young Border Collie has a high risk of jumping over your fence.
-Although, they are also wonderful at agility training.
+Although they are also wonderful at agility training.
 So, if you have a jumping dog breed, you’ll want to find your dog a job.
 That could include therapy dog training.

 If your dog only exhibits a need to jump when he or she’s left alone in your yard, then it could be due to separation anxiety.
 There are tricks to address and calm a dog with separation anxiety.

 At some point, your dog will most likely attempt to escape over the fence.
 Naturally, stop your dog before he or she jumps, but don’t injure your dog either.
-You may even want to have another person on the outside of the fence as additional help in case your dog does jump with the leash attached.
+You may even want to have another person on the outside of the fence as additional help in case your dog jumps with the leash attached.

 I know this part is a bit of a recon mission.
 However, the knowledge you’ll gain is very important.
 You’ll want to note how your dog tries to jump out, such as: